FrandSX/sxtools-blender/README.md

 ![Example Situation](/images/sxtools-blender.png)

 ### Overview

+## For Game Developers
+SX Tools is a lightweight content pipeline for vertex-colored assets that drive PBR (Physically Based Rendering) materials in a game.

+## For 3D Artists
-SX Tools for Blender is a work-in-progress adaptation of SX Tools for Maya.
-The goal of this project is to provide an artist toolbox for multi-layered vertex coloring, referencing the workflow from common 2D image editing programs.
-It supports driving a full PBR (physically based rendering) game material with vertex color -based data.
+SX Tools is a multi-layer vertex coloring toolbox, referencing a workflow from common 2D image editing programs.

 ## Highlights
+For game artists, UV-channels are presented as grayscale layers.
+Regular paint operations like gradients, color fills and even occlusion baking can be performed directly to UVs like they were vertex color layers.
+The toolbox comes with a custom material that displays all edits in the viewport in realtime.

-UV-channels are presented to the user as grayscale vertex-color layers, and these UV-channels are exported to game engine as PBR material channels.
-The user can therefore apply per-vertex occlusion/metallic/smoothness/transmission/emission directly on the model, and see the effects in realtime.
+The artist can therefore apply per-vertex occlusion/metallic/smoothness/transmission/emission directly on the model, and tweak the results interactively.

 ### Features
 - Multi-layer vertex color editing
-- Layer blend modes (alpha, additive, multiply)
+- Layer blend modes (alpha, additive, multiply, overlay)
-- Color filler with noise
+- Color filler with optional noise
-- Color gradient tool
+- Color gradient tool with optional noise
 - Curvature-based shading
 - Vertex ambient occlusion baking
+- Mesh thickness baking
+- Luminance-based tone-mapping
 - Master Palette Tool for quickly replacing the color scheme of object/objects
-- PBR Material Tool that allows driving shader properties with real-world values
+- PBR Material Library
 - Quick-crease tools
-- Vertex-color -based material channel inputs
+- Modifier automations
+- Material channel editing via UV channel values (subsurface scattering, occlusion, metallic, roughness)
 - Exporting vertex-colors to Unity via UV channels to drive the standard PBR material

 ## Installation: